omarsbu/200-MHz-Bandwidth-Oscilloscope-/Analog Front End/README.md

 The ideal input condition of the LMH6518 are shown below:
 <img width="1687" height="227" alt="image" src="https://github.com/user-attachments/assets/ad15335a-d3a1-4635-a71a-f0a67e6306b5" />
 The LMH6552 functions as a level shifter and single-ended to differential converter with 0 dB gain, providing a balanced differential input with a 2.5 V common-mode voltage to the LMH6518.
-The single-ended input to the LMH6552 is clamped to ±1 V by the BUF802, which ensures that the LMH6552’s differential output is also limited to ±1 V. The LMH6518 has programmable bandwithlimiting filters for anti-aliasing and its output common-mode voltage setpoint is set equal to the ADC common-mode voltage.
+The single-ended input to the LMH6552 is clamped to ±1 V by the BUF802, ensuring that the LMH6552’s differential output is also limited to ±1 V. The LMH6518 includes programmable bandwidth-limiting filters for anti-aliasing, and its output common-mode voltage is set to match the ADC’s common-mode voltage.

 <img width="1872" height="1485" alt="image" src="https://github.com/user-attachments/assets/2ba2368d-d504-40e0-8401-7547149d89f9" />